‘Fantastic Beasts: The Crimes of Grindelwald’ Marginalizes LGBTQ People-Dumbledore Not ‘Explicitly’ Gay

-Fantastic Beasts: The Crimes of Grindewald introduces a young Albus Dumbledore (Jude Law), the epic wizard headmaster of Harry Potter’s Hogwarts.
+Fantastic Beasts: The Crimes of Grindelwald introduces a young Albus Dumbledore (Jude Law), the epic wizard headmaster of Harry Potter’s Hogwarts.
 It follows this beloved character’s pursuit of the dark wizard Gellert Grindelwald (Johnny Depp), through the heart of Paris.
 Capturing fans imaginations equally, was the fact that Dumbledore’s sexuality would be revealed in the latest Fantastic Beasts installment.
-Now Crimes of Grindewald director, David Yates, has backtracked and told the press that Dumbledore’s sexuality is something that the audience is aware of, but it is not clearly depicted in the movie.
+Now Crimes of Grindelwald director, David Yates, has backtracked and told the press that Dumbledore’s sexuality is something that the audience is aware of, but it is not clearly depicted in the movie.

 According to Out, J.K.
 Rowling alluded to the fact that Dumbledore’s sexuality would be explored during an upcoming Fantastic Beasts movie.